sebinxavi/sebinxavi.github.io/_posts/2021-06-26-Kubernetes-Liveness-and-Readiness-Probes.md

+---
+layout: post
-# Kubernetes Liveness and Readiness Probes
+title: Kubernetes Liveness and Readiness Probes
+author: Sebin Xavi
+date: 2021-04-19 11:00:00 +0800
+categories: [AWS]
+tags: [aws, kubernetes, readiness]
+math: true
+mermaid: true
+description: How to add an EKS cluster in Rancher?
+comments: true
+---

 Liveness and Readiness probes are used to control the health of an application running inside a Pod’s container.
 Kubernetes gives you two types of health checks, and it is important to understand the differences between the two, and their uses.